Take the chapter quiz before and after you read this chapter.

 2-12 How should immunisations be recorded?

-It is very important that all immunisations are carefully recorded on the infant’s Road-to-Health Card.
+It is very important that all immunisations are carefully recorded on the infant’s Road-to-Health Booklet.
 Both the type and the date of the immunisation must be recorded.
 It is an essential and important part of primary health care to record all immunisations carefully.
-Even though DPT and Hib are given as a single injection, they must be recorded separately on the card.
-The Road-to-Health Card is the official immunisation record needed for clinic visits, hospital admission and attendance at crèche and school.
+Even though some combined vaccines are used and given as a single injection, they must be recorded in the booklet.
+The Road-to-Health Booklet is the official immunisation record needed for clinic visits, hospital admission and attendance at crèche and school.

-2-13 What should be done if the Road-to-Health Card is lost?
+2-13 What should be done if the Road-to-Health Booklet is lost?

-All mothers have the right to carry a Road-to-Health Card.
-If the card is lost or destroyed, the mother should be given a new card, clearly marked as a duplicate.
+All mothers have the right to carry a Road-to-Health Booklet.
+If the booklet is lost or destroyed, the mother should be given a new booklet, clearly marked as a duplicate.
 All available information must be entered.
 The mother should be asked whether the infant has been immunised and which immunisations have been given.
-If she can give a good account of her child’s immunisations or if they are recorded in the clinic records, these should be entered in the new card and do not need to be repeated.
+If she can give a good account of her child’s immunisations or if they are recorded in the clinic records, these should be entered in the new booklet and do not need to be repeated.
 If she is uncertain of the child’s immunisation history, the missing immunisations should be repeated.
 It is not dangerous to repeat an immunisation, provided that the child is not too old.

 2-14 Should infants born to HIV-positive women be immunised?